omarvsoft/new-architecture-mock-up/README.md

 ## Docker
 <img src="https://www.docker.com/sites/default/files/moby.svg" width="300"/>

-> "Docker containers wrap a piece of software in a complete filesystem that contains everything needed to run: code, runtime, system tools, system libraries – anything that can be installed on a server.
-This guarantees that the software will always run the same, regardless of its environment." https://www.docker.com/what-docker
+> "Docker containers wrap a piece of software in a complete filesystem that contains everything needed to run: code, runtime, system tools, system libraries â€“ anything that can be installed on a server.
+This guarantees that the software will always run the same, regardless of its environment."<br/>
+https://www.docker.com/what-docker

 The most of the projects that integrate this repository will be containerized in docker images.
-The images will be generated through spotify docker maven plugin https://github.com/spotify/docker-maven-plugin (current version: 0.4.13)
+<br/>The images will be generated through Spotify docker maven plugin https://github.com/spotify/docker-maven-plugin (current version: 0.4.13)

-The approach choosen was **"Specify build info in the POM"** instead of a external Dockerfile because currently the plugin doesn't work appropriately with replace feature which can give us more flexibility in the Dockerfile to manipulate its content dinamically.
+The approach chosen was **"Specify build info in the POM"** instead of an external Dockerfile because currently, the plugin doesn't work appropriately with replacing feature which can give us more flexibility in the Dockerfile to manipulate its content dynamically.
 For example:
 ```docker
 FROM ${image.base}
 ADD ${project.artifactId}/${project.version}.jar
 ```
-In the future an update can be considered in order to externalice the configuration.
+In the future, an update can be considered in order to externalize the configuration.

-The current XML configuration describes how the image have to be build.
+The current XML configuration describes how the image has to be built.
 ```xml
 <!-- <dockerDirectory>${spotify.docker.directory}</dockerDirectory> -->
 <imageName>${docker.image.name}</imageName>